xiix0/scam/README.md

-There is a fly on your nose.
+Your heart is pure, and your mind clear, and your soul devout.